 What makes push-ups a great assistance lift for the overhead press is that you’ll probably use a standard grip, which will emphasize your shoulders and upper chest.
 Furthermore, just like with the overhead press, your shoulder blades won’t be pinned down, working your serratus muscles.

 As a result, even though the push-up is horizontal, it’s one of the best assistance exercises for the overhead press.

 And let’s not forget, push-ups are a great opportunity for us to sneak in a bit of extra overall chest growth.

 The accessory lifts for the overhead press are similar to those for the bench press.
-The difference is that instead of emphasizing the chest (e.g. chest flyes), we want to emphasize the shoulders (e.g. lateral raises).
-And instead of emphasizing the short head of the triceps (e.g. triceps pushdowns), we want to emphasize the long head (e.g. triceps kickbacks).
+The difference is that instead of picking lifts that emphasize the chest (e.g. flyes), we want to pick lifts that emphasize the shoulders (e.g. lateral raises).
+And instead of picking lifts that emphasize the short heads of the triceps (e.g. skullcrushers), we want to pick lifts that emphasize the long heads (e.g. overhead extensions).